 INTRODUCTION TO POLITICAL PHILOSOPHY

 An introduction to philosophy focusing on central problems and basic texts in political philosophy.
 Problems may include the obligation to obey the law and the right to enforce it, the nature and desirability of democracy, the nature and possibility of political rights.
-Texts may include writing by Plato, Aristotle, Hobbes, Locke, Hume or Rousseau as well as writing by contemporary philosophers.
-Not open to juniors or seniors except with consent of the instructor.
+Texts may include writing by Plato, Aristotle, Hobbes, Locke, Hume, or Rousseau as well as writing by contemporary philosophers.
+Not open to juniors or seniors except with consent of instructor.
+Fulfills Global Cultural Diversity Requirement.

 CENTRAL PROBLEMS IN PHILOSOPHY